 But why Fitbit exactly?

 Because, if you think about it, Fitbit is a household name that’s always on top of the game.
-That means whatever Fitbit you buy for a senior citizen will definitely give you the value for your money.
+That means whatever Fitbit you buy for a senior citizen will definitely give you value for your money.

 Before you continue, you can also check out this post about using a fitness tracker to find a lost kid.

-Whether you’re a retired citizen and you need a fitness tracker with a reminder to move or you’re an elderly who wants to keep working out with the help of an activity monitor, here are the top Fitbits to consider.
+So, whether you’re a retired citizen and you need a fitness tracker with a reminder to move or you’re an elderly who wants to keep working out with the help of an activity monitor, here are the top Fitbits to consider.

 1. Fitbit Charge 3

-The last of Fitbit’s, an improved version of the Charge 2, with a few modifications that make it even more functional.
+The last of Fitbit’s, is an improved version of the Charge 2, with a few modifications that make it even more functional.

 This one comes with no female health tracking.
 But it still makes a decent option for a senior audience that needs a general fitness and activity tracking device.